tablecheck/nihaopay-ruby/README.md

 Nihaopay Ruby is a Ruby wrapper for using the [Nihaopay](https://www.nihaopay.com) payment gateway API.

-This library is provided by [KK VESPER](https://www.kkvesper.jp/) and is not affiliated with or supported by [Aurfy Inc](https://www.nihaopay.com), makers of Nihaopay
+This library is provided by [KK VESPER](https://www.kkvesper.jp/) and is not affiliated with or supported by [Aurfy Inc](https://www.nihaopay.com), makers of Nihaopay.

 ## Installation